 Quick Facts: Earning an Ed.D. in Maryland

 - Four universities in Maryland—University of Maryland College Park, Johns Hopkins University, Frostburg State University, and Salisbury University—are members of the Carnegie Project on the Education Doctorate (CPED).
-UMCP offers a hybrid doctorate in education; the remaining schools offer online Ed.D. programs.
+UMD offers a hybrid doctorate in education; the remaining schools offer online Ed.D. programs.

 - Need practical experience?
 All of the online Ed.D. programs offered by Maryland public universities feature practicums, externships, or internships.
 Just be aware that some of these doctoral programs will have a high bar for entry (e.g. minimum 3.5 GPA on a master’s degree).